manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/comment`

-Creates a comment in the specified market.
+Creates a comment in the specified question.
 Only supports top-level comments for now.

 Parameters:

 - `contractId`: Required.
-The ID of the market to comment on.
+The ID of the question to comment on.
 - `content`: The comment to post, formatted as [TipTap json](https://tiptap.dev/guide/output#option-1-json), OR
 - `html`: The comment to post, formatted as an HTML string, OR
 - `markdown`: The comment to post, formatted as a markdown string.